TPGNN: Learning High-order Information in Dynamic Graphs via Temporal Propagation: Proposed Model

 \subsubsection{Message combiner}

-When two or more messages are passed to a node via paths with the same length, we leverage a message combiner to fuse the messages.
-For example, in Figure \ref{fig:propagator} where two 2-hop messages (dash line) are simultaneously passed to a node, we first combine these two messages, then use the aggregated message to update the 2-hop memory.
-We use a fuse function $\theta(\cdot)$ to combine the messages to a single update message $m_v^n(t)$ for node $v$ in layer $n$ at timestamp $t$.
-In practice, we consider to apply mean pooling to combine messages instead of summation.
-The intuition behind this is to mitigate the impact of nodes with dense connections.
+When multiple messages are propagated to a node via paths with the same length, we employ a message combiner to fuse the messages.
+For instance, in Figure \ref{fig:propagator}, where two 2-hop messages (dash line) are simultaneously passed to a node, we first combine these two messages using a fuse function $\theta(\cdot)$, and then use the aggregated message to update the 2-hop memory.
+We use mean pooling to combine messages instead of summation in practice, as it helps to reduce the impact of nodes with dense connections.
+The output of the message combiner is a single update message $m_v^n(t)$ for node $v$ in layer $n$ at timestamp $t$.